 A homogeneous mixture is also called…

 What’s that phrase that pops up in chemistry labs, in textbooks, and on your science quiz?
 You’ve probably heard “solution,” “alloy,” or “emulsion” thrown around, but each has its own quirks.
-Let’s unpack the world of homogeneous mixtures, why the different names matter, and how you can spot them in everyday life That's the part that actually makes a difference..
+Let’s unpack the world of homogeneous mixtures, why the different names matter, and how you can spot them in everyday life It's one of those things that adds up.
+But it adds up..

 What Is a Homogeneous Mixture?